MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/signupcustomer.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Signs up a customer with Bing Ads.
+description: Creates a new customer and account that rolls up to your reseller payment method.
 dev_langs:
   - csharp
   - java
   - php
   - python
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # SignupCustomer Service Operation - Customer Management
 Creates a new customer and account that rolls up to your reseller payment method.